An unbounded priority

 tied for least value, the head is one of those elements -- ties are

 broken arbitrarily.
-The queue retrieval operations poll
+The queue retrieval operations poll,

-access the
+remove, peek, and element access the

 element at the head of the queue.